nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 <img src = desktopWalletName.png
     alt = "Create collaborative wallet view (Screenshot)"/>

 6. Add the number of keys you will be using in your wallet.
-Then, add the required keys to sign a transaction.<br/><br/>
+Then, add the required keys to sign a transaction.

+{{< notice tip >}}
+NOTE: The total number of keys refers to how many keys are valid for this wallet.
+The required keys refers to how many keys are needed to sign and send a transaction.
+{{< /notice >}}

 <img src = desktopWalletConfig.png
     alt = "Configure collaborative wallet (Screenshot)">

 7. Be sure to check your configuration before clicking "Continue".<br/><br/>